KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 (conf-branch-group)=
 [`branch-group`](conf-branch-group)

-Type: String, Available since: 1.16-pre2
+Type: String

 Set this option to a general group from which you want modules to be chosen.

-For supported Git module types, kde-builder will determine the actual branch to use automatically based on rules encoded by the KDE developers (these rules may be viewed in the `kde-build-metadata` source repository in your source directory).
+For modules that are kde-projects, kde-builder will determine the actual branch to use automatically based on rules encoded by the KDE developers (these rules may be viewed in the `sysadmin/repo-metadata` repository.
 After a branch is determined that branch is used as if you had specified it yourself using the [branch](#conf-branch) option.